-Ronald is a Senior Scientist and Director of Atherosclerosis Research at Children’s Hospital Oakland Research Institute, Adjunct Professor in the Department of Medicine at University of California, San Francisco and in the Department of Nutritional Sciences at Unversity of California, Berkeley.
+Ronald is Senior Scientist and Dolores Jordan Endowed Chair at Oakland Research Institute, Professor of Medicine at the University of California, San Francisco and Adjunct Professor in the Department of Nutritional Sciences at the University of California, Berkeley.
 He received his undergraduate and medical degrees with honors from Harvard University and completed his residency at the Harvard Medical Service of Boston City Hospital.
-He then joined the staff of the National Heart, Lung, and Blood Institute in Bethesda, Maryland, first as Clinical Associate and then as Senior Investigator in the Molecular Disease Branch, before accepting a position as Senior Scientist at Donner Laboratory at the Lawrence Berkeley National Laboratory.
-He has published over 400 research articles and reviews on genetic, dietary, and drug effects on plasma lipoproteins and coronary artery disease.
-In recent years Dr. Krauss’ work has focused on interactions of genes with dietary and drug treatments that affect metabolic phenotypes and cardiovascular disease risk.
+He then joined the staff of the National Heart, Lung, and Blood Institute in Bethesda, Maryland, first as Clinical Associate, and then as Senior Investigator in the Molecular Disease Branch, before accepting a position as Senior Scientist at Donner Laboratory at the Lawrence Berkeley National Laboratory.
+He has published over 500 research articles and reviews on genetic, dietary, and drug effects on plasma lipoproteins and coronary artery disease.
+In recent years Dr. Krauss’s work has focused on interactions of genes with dietary and drug treatments that affect metabolic phenotypes and cardiovascular disease risk.

 Dr. Krauss is board-certified in internal medicine, endocrinology and metabolism, and is a member of the American Society for Clinical Investigation, a Fellow of the American Society of Nutrition and the American Heart Association (AHA), and a Distinguished Fellow of the International Atherosclerosis Society.
 He has served on the U.S. National Cholesterol Education Program Expert Panel on Detection, Evaluation, and Treatment of High Blood Cholesterol in Adults, was the founding chair of the AHA Council on Nutrition, Physical Activity, and Metabolism, and is a National Spokesperson for the AHA.
 Dr. Krauss has also served on both the Committee on Dietary Recommended Intakes for Macronutrients and the Committee on Biomarkers of Chronic Disease of the Institute of Medicine of the National Academy of Sciences.
 Among his honors are the Centrum Center for Nutrition Science Award of the American Institute of Nutrition, the Edwin L. Bierman Memorial Lecture of the American Diabetes Association, and the National AHA Award of Meritorious Achievement.

 Allan is the Edwards Professor of Cardiology and Professor of Medicine at McGill University, and Director of the Mike Rosenbloom Laboratory for Cardiovascular Research at Royal Victoria Hospital in Montreal.
 His current research interests are to understand the regulation of plasma LDL, to create simplified but advanced diagnostic algorithms to recognize and treat those with and those at high risk of vascular disease, and to develop new models to determine the absolute value of different strategies to identify and treat those at risk of vascular disease.
 He began and has continued a series of studies, which identified the most common dyslipoproteinemia associated with coronary artery disease – hyperTg hyperapoB.
-Study of the pathophysiology of hyperTg hyperapB led to studies of the regulation of hepatic apoB secretion and the uptake and release of fatty acids by adipose tissue.
+Study of the pathophysiology of hyperTg hyperapoB led to studies of the regulation of hepatic apoB secretion and the uptake and release of fatty acids by adipose tissue.
 Allan has conducted an extensive series of epidemiological studies, which have demonstrated apoB to be superior to LDL-cholesterol as a marker of the risk of vascular disease.
-He obtained his M.D. from the University of Toronto, did his clinical training at McGill University, and studied lipoprotein metabolism at the University of California at San Diego.
+He obtained his M.D. from the University of Toronto, did his clinical training at McGill University, and studied lipoprotein metabolism at the University of California, San Diego.